Understanding Risk Stratification, Comorbidities, and the Future of Healthcare

 The process of separating patient populations into high-risk, low-risk, and the ever-important rising-risk groups is called risk stratification.
 Having a platform to stratify patients according to risk is key to the success of any population health management initiative.

 Overview of Risk Stratification Methods

-Several different methods are available for stratifying a population by risk.
-The following are some of the most common methods.
+Several different methods are available for stratifying a population by risk:

 Hierarchical Condition Categories (HCCs): Part of the Medicare Advantage Program for CMS, HCC contains 70 condition categories selected from ICD codes and includes expected health expenditures.